AlexLechado1/market-intelligence-agent/README.md

 ## Why I built this

-At Strategy& (PwC) I spent two years producing exactly this kind of analysis manually — pulling data from Bloomberg, Euromonitor, and internal databases, then synthesizing into client deliverables.
+At Strategy& (PwC) I spent three years producing exactly this kind of analysis manually — pulling data from Bloomberg, Euromonitor, and internal databases, then synthesizing into client deliverables.
 A senior analyst spends 60–70% of their time on data gathering and formatting, not on the actual strategic thinking.

 This agent compresses that data-gathering layer from days to minutes, letting the analyst focus on judgment and recommendations.
 That's the value proposition of AI deployment in professional services — and this project is a working proof of concept.